FAQGURU/FAQGURU/topics/en/nodejs.md

 * http://www.techbeamers.com/top-30-node-js-interview-questions-answers/

 [[↑] Back to top](#Nodejs)
 ### Does Node.js support multi-core platforms?
 And is it capable of utilizing all the cores?
-(Expert)

 Yes, Node.js would run on a multi-core system without any issue.
 But it is by default a single-threaded application, so it can’t completely utilize the multi-core system.